Fixing the Sunroof

 I was able to clear the hole in the slide out with a small drill bit until I could get the cable back in and re-crimp it.
 I used vice grips to crimp it.
 Not too much or it may not slide well in the track.
 After looking at a number of posts on the Pelican boards, this seems to be a pretty common failure point, and a common fix.
 Some folks not only re-crimp the cable but also add a dab of JB Weld for good measure.
 New cables are about $500 a pair so fixing the old ones is certainly worth the effort.

 Twisting the end back on in the direction that the stranded cable was wound in is what you want to do here.
 You can see the rear of the height adjustment here, you loosen the screw and move the "nut" portion up or down along the toothed surface.
+Make sure it can rotate freely at both points.
+As the rear of the roof comes up during closing, this has to pivot. (ditto, pivoting down when you open it)

 The cable on the left is worse, but both were pretty greasy and crusty.
 I scrubbed them in the slop sink with an old toothbrush and degreaser to try and save the felt, but wound up removing it.
 It was too far gone.